BB Ccb Dd

 Lori Luckenbaugh decided to do her part for the American breeds and imported two street cats from Thailand.
 Nolan, ever helpful, found two brown cats for her and sent them off to her in Pennsylvania.
-When she was in for a shock.
+Well, she was in for a quite shock.
 Her two very brown Thai Burmese street cats, tested as genetically black cats.
 More black, not black cats!
 This would be a rinse and repeat story.
 She contacted Davis Veterinary Genetics Lab, and told them, hey, my cats are not black.

 The amazing part is that Nolan had sent her two street cats, from different parts of Bangkok, and as luck would have it, they would both be "black not black cats" .
 Her are some pictures of the pair of "black cats".

-Crazy Beautiful Eye Color
+And Another Thing: Bangkoks Have Crazy Beautiful Eye Color

 One of the really unique feature of this group of cats is their eye color.
 Firstly, you find coat color and eye color combinations you don't usually see.
 Classically, Siamese cats (BB cscs DD) have blue eyes.
 In this group of cats, you will find classically sable Burmese cats with bluer than blue eyes.
 But, beyond this, they have beautiful eyes.
 The coat color, which probably stems from a as of yet to be discovered coat color gene, is interesting from a scientific perspective, but, when it comes to looking at the cats, they are not that much different than the standard fare currently available….
 Siamese, Tonkinese, and Burmese.
 But what really distinguishes these cats, in my opinion, is their beautiful eyes.
 I have seen a lot of cats, but, I have never seen such beautiful eyes.
 Have a look.